toiletpapar/infrastructure/docs/baremetal/a01-kubeadm.md

 You can find the configurations in `kubectl-admin-binding.yaml` and `kubectl-admin-role.yaml`.
 The `admin` user is hard-coded in `kubectl-admin-binding.yaml`.

+On the control plane host, add the role and binding:
+`kubetl apply -f kubectl-admin-binding.yaml`
+`kubectl apply -f kubectl-admin-role.yaml`

 At this point your user should be able to run `kubectl get nodes`

 # Upgrades